Learn when is the best time to visit New Zealand for seeing fall foliage and what are the 5 best places to visit to see autumn colors in New Zealand.

 Please help keep New Zealand clean by not littering and enjoy your scenic drives, the autumn colors in New Zealand, and take lots of fall foliage pictures.

-I’ll now leave you with the following video that contains a couple of images that were all shot in April in New Zealand.
+I’ll now leave you with a video that contains a couple of images that were all shot in April in New Zealand.
 They should be able to give you a good idea of what autumn in New Zealand is like and of what you can expect to see.

 Note: This article was accurate when it was published.
 Please confirm all details directly with the companies in question before planning your trip.